American historic carpentry: Corner post construction

 Corner post construction is known by many names listed below, but particularly as pièce sur pièce and it blurs the line between timber framing and log building.
 This type of carpentry has a frame with horizontal beams or logs tenoned into slots or mortises in the posts.
-Pièce sur pièce en coulisse: Literally piece on piece in a groove is a widespread type of carpentry that blurs the lines between log, plankwall and framing techniques, thus is classified as any of the above.

-"The support of horizontal timbers by corner posts is an old form of construction in Europe.
-It was apparently carried across much of the continent from Silesia by the Lausitz urnfield culture in the late Bronze Age."
-Examples also persist in southern Sweden, in the Alps, Hungry, Poland, Denmark, and Canada.
-Usually the origin of corner post construction is credited to the immigrants of the far-Eastern French in Canada and Alpine-Alemannic Germans or Swiss in the U. S. This technique is best known in German as standerbohlenbau or bohlenstanderbau.
+Pièce sur pièce en coulisse (literally piece on piece in a groove) blurs the lines between log, plankwall and framing techniques.
+Usually the origin of corner post construction is credited to the French in Canada and Germans or Swiss in the U.S.

-Horizontal wood pieces (poles, beams, planks) tenoned into grooves in posts.
-This type of construction allows shorter timbers to be used and a building can be extended an indefinite length by adding more bays, typically measuring ten feet.
-Similar methods of construction are found in most if not all Viking settled regions and was common in Scandinavia.
-It is one of the earliest building types of French-Canada used extensively by the Hudson's Bay Company for trading posts across Canada.
+Horizontal wood pieces (poles, beams, planks) tenoned into grooves in posts allows shorter timbers to be used, and a building can be extended an indefinite length by adding more bays, typically measuring ten feet.
+Similar methods of construction are found in Scandinavia.
+It is one of the earliest building types of French Canada used extensively by the Hudson's Bay Company for trading posts across Canada.
 It became a common, widespread building method in Canada.
-Other French names reflect the shape of wood (bois) used between the posts such as planche en coulisse, madriers-, or pieux-.
-Also recorded in French as bois en coulisse, poteaux en coulisse, madriers en coulisse, poteaux entourées de pieux, charpente entourée de madriers, poteaux entourés de madriers, en poteaux et close de pieux, en pieux sur pieux.
-(Lessard and Vilandré 1974:117) and “pièce-sur-pièce de charpente“ (French Canadian).
+Other French names reflect the shape of wood (bois) used between the posts such as planche en coulisse and bois en coulisse.
 Pièce sur pièce literally means piece on piece and also describes log building with notched corners or any kind of stacked construction.

+These methods were used in the United States predominantly in early French forts and settlements along the Mississippi River, though examples occur in other states.
+"This sophisticated system, which uses carefully constructed mortise-and-tenon joints, was common from the 1820s to the 1860s and represents some 5 percent of the log houses built in western Maryland.”
+Occasionally these buildings have earthfast posts.